-The Institute may routinely examine network transmission patterns such as source/destination, address/port, flags, packet size, packet rate, and other indicia of traffic on the servers.
-While the Institute will not, as a routine matter, review the content of electronic messages or other data, files, or records generated, stored, or maintained on Institute electronic information systems, the Institute retains the right, within its discretion, to inspect, review, or retain the content of electronic messages and other data, files, or records generated, stored, or maintained by users at any time without prior notification, for legitimate Institute reasons.
-These legitimate reasons include, but are not limited to, responding to lawful subpoenas or court orders, investigating misconduct and determining compliance with Institute policies, and locating electronic messages, data, files, or other records.
-Users should also understand that electronic messages, data, files, and other records generated, stored, or maintained on Institute electronic information systems may be electronically accessed, reconstructed, or retrieved even after they have been deleted.
-Institute access to the content of electronic mail, data, files, or other records generated, stored, or maintained by any member of the Caltech community may only be requested 1) by the provost for faculty; 2) by the associate vice president for human resources for employees; and 3) by the vice president for student affairs for students and 4) the Office of General Council for purposes of complying with legal process and requirements.
-In all cases, Institute access requires prior consultation with the Office of the General Counsel.
+In order to protect the integrity of its electronic information resources, the Institute routinely examines network transmission patterns such as source/destination, address/port, flags, packet size, packet rate, and other indicators of traffic on its servers.
+The Institute will follow up on any system and/or account that appears to be compromised or is in the process of being compromised.
+Caltech typically does not review the content of electronic messages or other data, files, or records generated, stored, or maintained on its electronic information resources; however, it retains the right to inspect, review, or retain the content of such messages, data, files, and records at any time without prior notification.
+Any such action will be taken for reasons the Institute, within its discretion, deems to be legitimate.
+These legitimate reasons may include, but are not limited to, responding to lawful subpoenas or court orders; investigating misconduct (including research misconduct); determining compliance with Institute policies and the law; and locating electronic messages, data, files, or other records related to these purposes.
+Users must therefore understand that electronic messages, data, files, and other records generated, stored, or maintained on Institute electronic information resources may be electronically accessed, reconstructed, or retrieved by the Institute even after they have been deleted.

+Institute access to the content of electronic mail, data, files, or other records generated, stored, or maintained by any user for reasons such as those described in the previous paragraph must be authorized as follows: (1) by the Provost for any situations that require access to electronic materials associated with faculty; (2) by the Vice President for Business and Finance for staff at campus or the JPL Director for Human Resources for staff at JPL; (3) by the Vice President for Student Affairs for students; or (4) by the General Counsel for the purposes of complying with legal process and requirements or to preserve user electronic information for possible subsequent access in accordance with this policy.
+In all cases, the Office of the General Counsel should be consulted prior to making a decision on whether to grant access.
+In the case of a time-critical matter, if the authorizing official cannot be located, the General Counsel may authorize access.

-The use of Institute electronic information resources is a privilege, not a right, and the Institute may revoke this privilege, or decline to extend this privilege, at any time.
+The Office of General Counsel will work with Information Management Systems and Services to prepare an annual summary report of all activity authorized under this policy.
+The report shall be provided to both the President and the Provost.
+In conclusion, the use of Institute electronic information resources is a privilege, not a right, and the Institute may revoke this privilege or decline to extend this privilege at any time.
 Inappropriate use of Institute resources may result in administrative discipline up to and including separation from the Institute.
-Suspected illegal acts involving Institute electronic information services may be reported to state and federal authorities, and may result in prosecution by those authorities.
-Any questions concerning the appropriate use of any of the Institute's electronic information resources or relevant Institute policies should be directed to the provost, the chief information officer, the associate vice president for human resources, the dean of students, or the dean of graduate studies.
+Suspected illegal acts involving Institute electronic information resources may be reported to state and/or federal authorities, and may result in prosecution by those authorities.
+Any questions concerning the appropriate use of any of the Institute's electronic information resources or relevant Institute policies should be directed to the provost, the general counsel, the chief information officer, the associate vice president for human resources, the dean of undergraduate students, or the dean of graduate studies.